💬 Discuss

 DayFixed Anchor (don't move)Flex Time / Drop Candidates

-Day 3 SatCave morning → car pickup → drive BledPostojna or Škocjan AM.
-Car from Ljubljana PM.
+Day 4 SatEarly car pickup → cave morning → drive BledPostojna or Škocjan AM.
+Friday evening car pickup is fallback.
 Pletna boat optional today or tomorrow.

-Day 4 SunPick Option A (Vintgar) or B (Soča) — commitA: skip Bohinj if tired.
+Day 5 SunPick Option A (Triglav/Bohinj) or B (Soča) — commitA: Vintgar + Bohinj + Vogel default; skip Vogel/Savica if tired.
 B: skip Tolmin Gorges return.

 Festival & Seasonal Awareness